Cognigy/Documentation/docs/voice-gateway/migrate-from-ac-to-vg.md

 You can use the AudioCodes Endpoint alongside the Voice Gateway Endpoint.
 First, test the AI Agent with the Voice Gateway Endpoint, and if the tests are successful, you can switch to the Voice Gateway Endpoint permanently.

-With Compatibility Mode enabled, you can simultaneously use both Voice Gateway and AudioCodes Nodes.
+With Compatibility Mode enabled, you can simultaneously use both Voice Gateway and AudioCodes Nodes in a Flow.

-Note that when transferring settings from AudioCodes Nodes to Voice Gateway:

-- Some parameter names may differ slightly, as well as the names of the Nodes.
-- The values of some parameters may also vary slightly.
-If you notice a significant difference in the configuration, contact [Cognigy technical support](../help/get-help.md).

 ## More Information